CloudAstro/MicroHack/03-developer-productivity-developer-velocity/README.md

 - Github account

-- Basic knowledge in coding (JavaScript for this Microhack)
+- Basic knowledge in coding (HTML for this Microhack)

 With these pre-requisites in place, we can focus directly developing, rather than spending hours repeating relatively simple tasks such as setting up localy everything by yourself.